crajcan/the_rust_programming_language/notes.md

 #### Extracting the Command Line Arg Parsing Logic

-I try to summarize the dominos that fall as we try to extract the command line arg parsing logic below:
+I try to summarize the dominoes that fall as we try to extract the command line arg parsing logic below:

-1. We want to extract the command line parsing logic in preparation for moving it to lib.rs.
-We implelment #parse_config method that returns a _tuple_ of config data. - pg.
+1. We want to extract the command line parsing logic in preparation for moving it to    `src/lib.rs`.
+We implelment #parse_config method that returns a _tuple_ of config data. pg.
 234.
 2. We notice our #parse_config returns a _tuple_ of related data.
 Since the data is related, we can group it with more meaning in a `Config` struct. - pg.
 235
 3. Now we have the data in a `Config` struct, we notice that we have a method #parse_config() which has the sole purpose of creating a `Config` Struct.
 We can create an associated function on `Config` called `#new` to handle this in a more idiomatic way. pg.
 236
-4. We then notice that when our user enters too few variables, we get an `index out of bounds` panic when trying to parse the command line args.
+4. We call `cargo run` and notice that when our user enters too few variables, we get an `index out of bounds` panic when trying to parse the command line args.
 We can give our users a better message to explain what they did wrong.
-In #Config::new we add our our condition to make sure there are enough command line args, and we `panic` with our own messaage if there are not. pg.
+In `#Config::new` we add our our condition to make sure there are enough command line args, and we `panic` with our own messaage if there are not. pg.
 237
-5. We notice that our `panic!` explains what the user did wrong but also offers them a backtrace and other extraneous information. we remember that a panic is more appropriate for a programming problem than a user error.
+5. We notice that our `panic!` explains what the user did wrong but also offers them a backtrace and other extraneous information.
+We remember that a panic is more appropriate for a programming problem than a user error.
 We decide to return a result indicating success or error from `Config::new()`. pg.
 238
 6. The compiler tells us we need to update the callers of `Config::new()` to handle the new return type.
 We use `unwrap_or_else` to print the error message returned by `Config::new()` and call `process::exit(1);` to indicate the program terminated with an error state. pg.
 239

 ##### Summary

 - Tuples should often be converted to structs so that the the named fields can convey more meaning.
 - If a method is just creating a struct, or taking some other action usually handled by an associated function.
-We should just create `#new` or something similar on the struct.
+We should just create `#new` or some similar associated function in the `Struct` impl.
 - Panics meant for the programmer (Usually from some other module or std lib method) are not helpful for the user.
-- Panics in general are not great for the user, prefer to use `Result` to convey `Err` conditions.
+- Panics in general (including the ones we define) are not great for the user, prefer to use `Result` to convey `Err` conditions.

 #### Extracting Logic From Main.